Lemon Rosemary Scones From Scratch are a sweet, subtly savory treat perfect for breakfast, brunch, or tea!

-I’m not a big baker.
-Mainly because I’m not a big sweets person.
-My sweet tooth is like, “meh…” I’d rather eat cheese.
-My husband’s the baker in this family, but I had told my co-workers that I’d bring in a homemade treat for our Monday morning managers meeting, so come Sunday afternoon, I was a hunt for something to make.
+I'm not a big baker.
+Mainly because I'm not a big sweets person.
+My sweet tooth is like, "meh…" I'd rather eat cheese.
+My husband's the baker in this family, but I had told my co-workers that I'd bring in a homemade treat for our Monday morning managers meeting, so come Sunday afternoon, I was a hunt for something to make.
 Unlike me, they have sweet teeth, so I decided to bring some scones.
-Since it’s an 8:30 am meeting, I needed something that was breakfast-y.
-Scones it was!
+Since it's an 8:30 am meeting, I needed something that was breakfast-y.
+These Lemon Rosemary Scones were it!

-I decided on Rosemary Lemon scones because, well I found it on the Pioneer Woman’s website and they looked amazing.
+I decided on Lemon Rosemary Scones from scratch because, well I found it on the Pioneer Woman's website and they looked amazing.
 And mainly, I had everything needed to make them already and I was too lazy to walk down the street to the store.
 At least I thought I did.
 After I started, I

 made asked really really nicely, that my handsome husband go to the store for me.
 Twice.

 I started the scones by sifted together flour, sugar, salt, and baking soda.

 And then added the butter cubes to the flour mixture and cut it in with a pastry cutter until the dough was nice and crumbly.

 Oh yeah, before I did all that, I mixed heavy cream with rosemary and lemon and let that sit for about 10 minutes to let all the flavors meld into the cream.
 Then I added it to the flour butter mix.

 And mixed and kneaded it until it was a smooth sllliiggghhttllyyy tacky dough.

 Rolled 'er out, cut her into squares then triangles,

 and put her on parchment paper for the oven.
 I don't know why I personified the dough, but it's totally a lady.
 Maybe it's because scones are classy.
 Like a lady.